 Edwina gave birth to two daughters, Patricia in 1924 and Pamela in 1929.
 Apart from this she lived a life almost entirely devoted to pleasure and the marriage was subject to fevered speculation and barely suppressed scandal ever since it began as she took lovers as and when she pleased.
 During the 1930's she occasionally traveled with her husband's sister-in-law, Lady Milford Haven, whose bisexual liaisons are well documented.
-Her husband, Lord Louis, was also involved in extramarital affairs of his own -- and, like his wife, was happy to engage in same-sex liaisons.
+Her husband, Lord Louis, was also involved in extramarital affairs of his own—and, like his wife, was happy to engage in same-sex liaisons.
 In fact, his nickname whispered round London society, was "Lord Mountbottom."

-In 1932 the British newspaper, The People, published a story in which it alleged, "one of the leading hostesses in the country - a woman highly connected and immensely rich" had been caught in "compromising circumstances" with "a coloured man".
-It took very little time for the name of Edwina Mountbatten to be attached to the hostess, and the coloured man was also named - wrongly - as the American singer Paul Robeson.
-The "compromising circumstances" were 'sexual locking - a condition where neither party are able to unlock from the sexual position and have to be separated by doctors.
+In 1932 the British newspaper, The People, published a story in which it alleged, "one of the leading hostesses in the country—a woman highly connected and immensely rich" had been caught in "compromising circumstances" with "a coloured man".
+It took very little time for the name of Edwina Mountbatten to be attached to the hostess, and the "coloured man" was also named—wrongly—as the American singer Paul Robeson.
+The "compromising circumstances" were "sexual locking"—a condition where neither party are able to unlock from the sexual position and have to be separated by doctors.

-The newspaper had made a major mistake in naming the wrong coloured man.
+The newspaper had made a major mistake in naming the wrong black man.
 After a highly public libel trial the paper had to make a fulsome apology and pay Lady Edwina full costs.
 She declined damages.

 The day following the libel trial, the Mountbattens were invited by the King and Queen to lunch at Buckingham Palace and a few days later the Prince of Wales gave a party for them at York House.
 The Royal Family was closing ranks.

-But Ewina wasn't finished yet.
+But Edwina wasn't finished yet.
 Now freed from the threat of exposure and from the withdrawal of royal favours, she simply returned to her lover, Hutch, whom the newspaper had failed to identify.
 She showered him with expensive gifts, a gold and jewel encrusted cigarette case, a gold ring, and a diamond watch.
 It is also reported that she purchased for him a diamond-encrusted penis sheath from Cartier and she delighted telling her friends that it had to be an extra large one.